nebrius/raspi-pwm/README.md

 #### frequency

-A number representing the frequency initialization value.
+A number representing the frequency initialization value, in Hz.
 If a value for `frequency` was passed to the constructor, it is reflected back here.
 If no value for `frequency` was passed to the constructor, then this reflects the default frequency value of `50`.

 #### dutyCycle